softvis-research/Getaviz/README.md

 ### Further Contributors

-Many thanks to all the contributors who have improved Getaviz by implementing new featurer or fixing bugs, especially:
+Many thanks to all the contributors who have improved Getaviz by implementing new features or fixing bugs, especially:

 * Denise Zilch
 * André Naumann